Delaware Court Records

 Requestors may also access an inmate record by visiting the above address with the required information.
 Alternatively, interested persons may fill Delaware’s Request For Public Records form, specifying the Delaware Department of Correction as the name of the public body.
 Filling the form requires the name of the requestor, the request date, and a mailing address.
 Requestors may include optional details such as an email address and a phone number.

 The form also requires providing as many details as may be available on the inmate.
 Note that requestors may incur a request fee.
-Also, a requestor may choose to be notified if the cost of providing the records exceeds an amount the requestor will specify.
+Also, a requestor may choose to be notified if the cost of providing the records exceeds a specified amount.
 Requestors may then submit the form by email.

 Alternatively, contact any of the following state prisons: